grdw/grdw/_posts/2021-10-27-project-euler-18-maximum-path-sum-i.md

 **Introduction**

 The puzzle starts out with explaining that there's a triangle.
-We start from the top and move down and we move down with the highest number; when you're at the end, sum the total.
+We start from the top and go down until we find the route which produces the highest number.

 The example they give is: